Where UNESCO Heritage Meets Alpine Wilderness

 Meet and greet at Ljubljana Airport

-Private transfer to your hotel in Ljubljana
+Private transfer to your thermal resort

 Day 2